CodeSpaceHQ/MENGEL/modules/MLTA/API/python/README.md

 **Note: For this API to work, MLTA must have been installed globally.**

 # Usage
 Since this Python file uses MLTA's global commands, it can be placed anywhere.
-So go ahead and copy the `record.py` file anywhere you want, or just include it from this folder here (that way you can get updates).
+So go ahead and copy the `mlta` file anywhere you want, or just include it from this folder here (that way you can get updates).
 Whatever works best for * you. *

 ## Example Usage
 ```python